crusom/RHFever-savetool/README.md

 Dolphin's debugger turned out pretty good, it supports breakpoints, watchpoints, memory view, logging, there's even a cheat manager!
 [Here's a great, exhaustive tutorial for all of this](https://tasvideos.org/Forum/Topics/18555?CurrentPage=1&Highlight=444464)

-And ofc the RE necessity, Ghidra.
+And of course the RE necessity, Ghidra.

 The process consisted of looking in Ghidra discomp for interesting functions/variables and setting up breakpoints in the Dolphin's debugger.
 Although it's enough for a simple analysis, it's not enough for anything more breadth.
 I wish we will do a whole decomp someday (maybe after [tengoku](https://github.com/arthurtilly/rhythmtengoku)).

-comparing two binary files is as easy as doing:
+Comparing two binary files is as easy as doing:

 `
 $ diff <(xxd Riq1.dat) <(xxd Riq2.dat)